 What attracts palmetto bugs?

 American cockroaches love warm, tropical weather.
 Inside your home they look for the darkest, dampest spot.
 You would most likely find them along sewers, in crawlspaces, under sinks or in tub drains.

 Benefits of Professional Palmetto Bug Pest Control

-A pest management professional has the education, equipment and skills to effectively address a palmetto bug problem.
+A cockroach management professional has the education, equipment and skills to get rid of roaches.
 Finding and treating the palmetto bugs can be challenging because they tend to hide during the day.
-A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the palmetto bug infestation.
+When roach bombs don't work, a pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the palmetto bug infestation in your home.